AndreasOM/anti.cute-ninjas.com/_posts/2010-02-13-Black-Hawk-Down.markdown

 When the troops entered mogadishu they did so without an UN mandate and even without checking or informing their allies.
 They did so to kill Aidid.
 Not to extract and bring to justice.
 No, just to kill.

-If I took 20 soldiers and entered texas to kill George W. Bush you would probably kill that an invasion.
+If I took 20 soldiers and entered texas to kill George W. Bush you would probably call that an invasion.
 It doesn't matter how many people Aidid killed.
 The mission was an invasion.